Sash!: 1995–1997: Formation and It's My Life – The Album

 Sascha Lappessen, Thomas "Alisson" Lüdke, and Ralf Kappmeier founded SASH! in 1995.
 The previous year, the three had worked together, under the name of 'Careca', to produce a piece called "Indian Rave."
 In 1996, SASH! released "It's My Life", which became a European club hit.
 In 1997, with Sabine Ohmes as the singer, SASH! released "Encore une fois".
-It reached number 2 in the UK Singles Chart, as well as reaching the top 10 of five countries' singles charts and the top 20 of seven countries' singles charts.
+It reached number 2 on the UK Singles Chart, as well as reaching the top 10 of five countries' singles charts and the top 20 of seven countries' singles charts and achieving their first and only number 1 anywhere to date in the Republic of Ireland.

-In the same year, SASH! produced "Ecuador", and "Stay", which both also reached No. 2 in the UK Singles Chart.
+In the same year, SASH! produced "Ecuador", and "Stay", which both also reached No. 2 in the UK.
+All hit singles are from the debut album It's My Life – The Album.

 1998–1999: Life Goes On

-In 1998, SASH! released the first single from his second album, "La Primavera", which reached No. 3 in the UK, "Mysterious Times" which became their fourth UK No.2, (No. 2), and "Move Mania", (No. 8).
+In 1998, SASH! released the first single from the second album Life Goes On, "La Primavera", which reached No. 3 in the UK, followed by "Mysterious Times" which became their fourth UK No. 2 hit, (No. 2), and "Move Mania" (No. 8).
 The following year, "Colour the World" peaked at No. 15 in the UK.

 2000-2003: Trilenium and S4!
 SASH!

-In 1999, SASH! released "Adelante", the first single from album Trilenium.
-It peaked at No. 2 in the UK Singles Chart in January 2000, their fifth single to reach that position.
+In 1999, SASH! released "Adelante", the first single from the album Trilenium.
+It peaked at No. 2 on the UK Singles Chart in January 2000, their fifth single to reach that position.

 Encore Une Fois – The Greatest Hits is the group's fourth album and was released on 30 October 2000.

 In 2002, SASH! released the song "Ganbareh", which means "go for it".
 The song "Run" with Boy George was the next single release, with the new album released thereafter.
 The third single from the album S4!Sash! was "I Believe", which featured TJ Davis, and was released in 2003.

 2007: 10th Anniversary

-10th Anniversary is the sixth album by German DJ SASH!.
-It includes 16 singles, a reloaded version of Ecuador, previously unreleased songs, plus a bonus DVD including videoclips to all the songs from the album.
+10th Anniversary is the sixth album by SASH!.
+It includes 16 singles, a "reloaded" version of "Ecuador", previously unreleased songs, plus a bonus DVD including videoclips to all the songs from the album.

 After fifteen years, all singles were released on one album, The Best Of.
-A new song called "Raindrops" reached No. 9 in the UK chart.
+A new song called "Raindrops" reached No. 9 in the UK.